Want to know how to export and import WooCommerce products? You've come to the right place.

 And here’s a typical setup for the Availability & Price panel:

-For complete instructions on exporting WooCommerce products to the Google Merchant Center, please see the article, How to Export WooCommerce Products to the Google Merchant Center.
+For complete instructions on exporting WooCommerce products to the Google Merchant Center, please see the dedicated documentation article, How to Export WooCommerce Products to the Google Merchant Center from WP All Export.

 In addition to guiding you through this special export process, WP All Export will create an export file that is automatically set up for submission to the Google Merchant Center.
 And what happens if submission requirements change?
 No problem.
 WP All Export will change right along with them.